beNative/git-automation/README.md

 -   **Advanced Debugging:** A powerful debug console with log filtering and a save-to-file feature for in-depth troubleshooting.
 -   **Reliable Auto-Updates:** Get notified with a clear banner when a new version is ready and install it with a single click.
 -   **Easy Configuration:** Add new repositories and configure them through a simple, unified form.
+-   **Persistent UI State:** The application remembers your dashboard layout, including the collapsed state of categories, between sessions.
 -   **Persistent & Safe Configuration:** All your settings and repository configurations are stored safely in a persistent location, ensuring they are never lost during application updates.
 -   **Settings Import/Export:** Easily back up, restore, or share your complete application configuration using zip files.
 -   **Global Settings:** Customize the application theme, icon set, notifications, and behavior like enabling pre-release updates or choosing your preferred web browser.